 URBACT has organised three Summer Universities for local stakeholders involved in URBACT Local Groups, in Krakow, August 2011, Dublin, August 2013 and Rotterdam, August 2016.
 These were dedicated to partner cities of ongoing networks, and conceived as a unique learning experience, combining training, practical exercises on virtual city case and all kinds of networking activities.

 Each event brought together over 300 participants from all across Europe, urban practitioners, policy-makers, representatives of NGOs, civil society and the private sector for a full-immersion experience.
 They both aimed at equipping participants with tools and methods for participatory and integrated approach to urban action-planning: identifying relevant stakeholders, building a strong participatory process, strengthening your evidence base, involving unusual suspects and generating creative solutions for effective action plans.
 The next session will take place in 2020.

 In 2013, URBACT launched another initiative to support its beneficiaries in delivering better results at local level.
 Partners of 15 URBACT projects created under the 3rd call for proposals benefited from a capacity-building scheme targeting their Local Group members.
 2 rounds of national training seminars were organised, in national languages, in 15 countries (covering 24 Member States) in spring and autumn of 2013.

 This National Training Scheme provided partners with tools and methods to enhance their integrated action-plans and with a platform to network with other URBACT partners and key players of urban policy at national level.

-Through the URBACT Local Support Group and Local Action Plan dynamics, URBACT aims to maximize the impact of the transnational exchange and learning on local practices and policies.
+Through the URBACT Local Group and Integrated Action Plan dynamics, URBACT aims to maximize the impact of the transnational exchange and learning on local practices and policies.
 Enhancing the individual capacities gradually became part of the URBACT II approach.

 If you want to know more: